Traffic classification: File sharing

-Peer-to-peer file sharing applications are often designed to use any and all available bandwidth which impacts QoS-sensitive applications (like online gaming) that use comparatively small amounts of bandwidth.
+Peer-to-peer file sharing applications are often designed to use any and all available bandwidth, which impacts QoS-sensitive applications (like online gaming) that use comparatively small amounts of bandwidth.
 P2P programs can also suffer from download strategy inefficiencies, namely downloading files from any available peer, regardless of link cost.
 The applications use ICMP and regular HTTP traffic to discover servers and download directories of available files.

 In 2002, Sandvine Incorporated determined, through traffic analysis, that P2P traffic accounted for up to 60% of traffic on most networks.
 This shows, in contrast to previous studies and forecasts, that P2P has become mainstream.

 P2P protocols can and are often designed so that the resulting packets are harder to identify (to avoid detection by traffic classifiers), and with enough robustness that they do not depend on specific QoS properties in the network (in-order packet delivery, jitter, etc. - typically this is achieved through increased buffering and reliable transport, with the user experiencing increased download time as a result).
-The encrypted BitTorrent protocol does for example rely on obfuscation and randomized packet sizes in order to avoid identification.
+The encrypted BitTorrent protocol does, for example, rely on obfuscation and randomized packet sizes in order to avoid identification.
 File sharing traffic can be appropriately classified as Best-Effort traffic.
 At peak times when sensitive traffic is at its height, download speeds will decrease.
 However, since P2P downloads are often background activities, it affects the subscriber experience little, so long as the download speeds increase to their full potential when all other subscribers hang up their VoIP phones.
-Exceptions are real-time P2P VoIP and P2P video streaming services who need permanent QoS and use excessive overhead and parity traffic to enforce this as far as possible.
+Exceptions are real-time P2P VoIP and P2P video streaming services that need permanent QoS and use excessive overhead and parity traffic to enforce this as far as possible.

 Some P2P applications can be configured to act as self-limiting sources, serving as a traffic shaper configured to the user's (as opposed to the network operator's) traffic specification.

 Some vendors advocate managing clients rather than specific protocols, particularly for ISPs.
 By managing per-client (that is, per customer), if the client chooses to use their fair share of the bandwidth running P2P applications, they can do so, but if their application is abusive, they only clog their own bandwidth and cannot affect the bandwidth used by other customers.